 When I'm in the garden day after day, it can sometimes feel like things aren't changing all that quickly, but looking back at the garden highlights at the beginning of July, it's clear that things are definitely changing a lot faster than it sometimes feels.
 Of course, I know this, but it still surprises me when I get so focused on a specific project or task at hand that the big picture of the entire garden and entire garden season gets a little fuzzy.
 I've really come to appreciate the wider view as a way to put things in perspective, so here's a quick tour of what's going on in the garden as August arrives:

 The Sugar Snap Peas were starting to look a little tired, so I finally pulled them out to give the cucumbers more space to crawl up the vertical garden fence.
 The slicers are racing to the top, but the Lemon Cucumbers are still hanging out pretty close to the ground.
 I'm hoping that today's rain will coax a little more growth (and a few cucumbers) out of them.
 The Jack Be Little pumpkins and the lone surviving Minnesota Midget melon (casualties of the neighborhood squirrels) are making good progress up the fence as well.
+The watermelon are doing especially well this year!
+There are easily double the number of Orange Tendersweet melons compared to last year, and the Will's Sugar watermelon is making an impressive showing as well.
+I'm anxiously awaiting the day I get to lug a big 15-pound watermelon home from the community garden.

 New Litchi Tomato blossoms are opening up every day.
 The bees LOVE these flowers!
 It's completely entertaining to watch them nudge each other out of the way as they jockey for a good position.
 Needless to say, the plants are well pollinated, and quickly filling up with fruit.